 This is a sponsored workshop because the talk is predicated on discussing only one specific brand.
 If the talk were about pacemakers in general or the underlying technology, and not about this specific brand of pacemaker, then it would be considered as simply sharing information.
 As described above, this talk sounds like a commercial for Pacemaker X.

 6) I am a HAPS member and a representative of a separate, outside organization.
 I believe that this outside organization is great and that HAPSters should hear about this outside organization and what we do, what we promote, and what we believe.
 This outside organization is a 501(c)(3) and thus is considered by the IRS to be a non-profit.

 This is a sponsored workshop because in this case the outside organization is the entity.
-As with example number 2, HAPS does not differentiate among organizations based on their tax status.
+As with example number 3 above, HAPS does not differentiate among organizations based on their tax status.
 Most HAPSters have outside interests and are members of multiple organizations